mkbabb/parse-that/docs/perf-optimization-rust.md

 despite its name ran a full DFS per rule (O(n×(V+E))) and ignored the `scc_result` parameter.
 The LSP only needs cycle detection for diagnostics.

-Replaced with direct iteration over `scc_result.cyclic_rules` — the set is already computed by Tarjan's algorithm.
+Replaced with direct iteration over `scc_result.cyclic_rules`—the set is already computed by Tarjan's algorithm.
 O(|cyclic_rules|) instead of O(n×(V+E)).
 The `calculate_acyclic_deps_scc()` function remains for the proc-macro codegen path, which genuinely needs the acyclic/non-acyclic